What a Margin Call Is and How It Works in Margin Trading

 Can Margin Calls Be Delayed?

-Sometimes brokers may offer short extensions, but delays are not a guaranteed option.
+Sometimes brokers may offer short extensions, but delays are not guaranteed.
 Extensions typically depend on account history, relationship with the broker, and the firm’s risk tolerance.
 During high volatility or widespread market stress, brokers are less likely to be flexible.

 Delaying a response also carries risk: markets can move further against the investor between the extension and the eventual resolution.
 Treat any delay as a temporary reprieve, not a solution.